FranRodrigueez/WebApi/README.md

     }
 }
 ```
-InventarioIgnore.cs is a class within the WebApiEjemplo.Clases namespace.
-This class represents a part of your inventory system.

-id: An optional integer representing the ID of the inventory item.
+- id: An optional integer representing the ID of the inventory item.
 The [JsonIgnore] attribute is used to exclude this property from JSON serialization, implying that it should not be exposed externally.
-codigo: A string representing the code of the inventory item.
+- codigo: A string representing the code of the inventory item.
-nombre: A string representing the name of the inventory item.
+- nombre: A string representing the name of the inventory item.
-proveedor: A string representing the supplier of the inventory item.
+- proveedor: A string representing the supplier of the inventory item.

 This class is designed to model inventory items within your API, and the [JsonIgnore] attribute suggests that the ID property should not be included when converting the object to JSON, possibly for security or privacy reasons.